Censorship in Nigeria

-In Nigeria, the freedom of expression is protected by section 39 (1) of the Federal Republic of Nigeria constitution.
+In Nigeria, the freedom of expression is protected by Section 39 (1) of the Federal Republic of Nigeria constitution.
 Despite this constitutional protection, the Nigerian media was controlled by the government throughout much of its history, with some even to this day.
 By 2020, however, over 100 newspapers in Nigeria were independent.
-Furthermore, there was a brief moment from 1979 to 1983 when the government of the Second Nigerian Republic handed over the task of censorship to the military.
-Nigerian censors typically target certain kinds of idea, such as ethnic discussion, political opposition, and morality incorrectness.
+Furthermore, there was a brief period from 1979 to 1983 when the government of the Second Nigerian Republic handed over the task of censorship to the military.
+Nigerian censors typically target certain kinds of ideas, such as ethnic discussions, political opposition, and morality incorrectness.
 However there is a new law about censorship that limits the freedom of speech in Nigeria called the antisocial media law.

 Press censorship

 From 1859 to 1960, the Nigerian press was privately owned.
 However, this did not guarantee the freedom of speech since the majority of newspaper proprietors were actively involved in politics.
 Therefore, these newspapers typically acted as advocates of their owner's political interest.
 In addition, the pressure coming from ethnic groups was also a contributing factor to self-censorship among news organizations.
-News that expose certain “undesirable” aspects of a tribe may suffer a boycott or in some cases, causing ethnic tension.
+News that expose certain “undesirable” aspects of a tribe may suffer a boycott, or in some cases cause ethnic tension.
 An example of this kind of ethnic tension happened in 1957, when the Igbo newspaper the West African Pilot provided news with a clear bias against a Yoruba political group called Egbe Omo Oduduwa.
 The Yorubas responded by launching their own news outlet called the Daily Service in order to retaliate and making corrections to those statements.
-From then on, in order to avoid conflicts, each news organization catered their message accordingly to the desire of the local leaders.
-For example, the Tribune tend to be more considerate when mentioning issues related to the Yorubas while the Kaduna-based New Nigerians carefully vetted the northern opinion on national matters.
+From then on, in order to avoid conflicts, each news organization catered their message according to the desire of the local leaders.
+For example, the Tribune tends to be more considerate when mentioning issues related to the Yorubas while the Kaduna-based New Nigerians carefully vetted the northern opinion on national matters.
 The Yorubas, as an ethnic group, have the most influence over the news since they occupy most media-rich territories in the country, including the country's largest city.
 Today, newspapers continue to represent the interests of distinct ethnic groups.

 In 1961, the government started an operation to gain control of the press.
 It began with the seizure of the Morning Post's headquarters, a very prominent and important news outlet in Lagos.
 The government then controlled it so tightly that the paper eventually went into decline and shut down in 1972.